hedza06/spring-boot-state-machine/README.md

 manage state.
 You can interact with the state machine by sending an event, listening for changes or simply request a current state.

+The State Machine can be used in Saga orchestration pattern which is useful for brownfield microservice application development architecture.
+In other words, this pattern works when we already have a set of microservices and would like to implement the Saga pattern in the application.
+We need to define the appropriate compensating transactions to proceed with this pattern.

+Here are a few frameworks available to implement the orchestrator pattern:

+* **Camunda:** a Java-based framework that supports Business Process Model and Notation (BPMN) standard for workflow and process automation.
+* **Apache Camel:** provides the implementation for Saga Enterprise Integration Pattern (EIP)

 ### State Machine Terminology